A parent may be entitled to compensation for mental pain and suffering if his or her “minor” child is killed because of someone’s negligence.

 Below, I concentrate on talking about the amount of pain and suffering that was awarded.
 Why?

 Because pain and suffering is the most difficult factor to calculate in a wrongful death case.
+A parent’s degree of pain and suffering is just one of the factors that determines the caes value if a minor child is killed due to someone’s negligence.

 What is The Average Verdict for the Death of a Child?